t-hishinuma/DD-AVX_v3/README.md

 # DD-AVX Library: Library of High Precision Sparse Matrix Operations Accelerated by SIMD

 ## About
-DD-AVX_v3 is SIMD accelerated simple interface high precision BLAS Lv.1 and Sparse BLAS Library.
+DD-AVX_v3 is SIMD accelerated simple interface high precision BLAS Lv.1 and Sparse BLAS operations Library.

-BLAS Lv.1 and Sparse BLAS operations can be performed by combining double and double-double precision.
+These operations can be performed by combining double and double-double precision.

+**Multi-threading** (OpenMP) and **SIMD AVX / AVX2 / AVX512** acceleration are available.

 This library provides an easy way to implement a fast and accurate Krylov subspace method.

-OpenMP and SIMD AVX / AVX2 acceleration are available.

 This library is extensions of [Lis_DD_AVXKernals](https://github.com/t-hishinuma/Lis_DD_AVXkernels) and